 Which styles should be avoided?

 Monahan says that trendy looks can make you come across as unprofessional and inexperienced.
 For example, even if baggy pants are stylish right now, wearing them to work can give others the impression that you’re not confident and trying to hide your body.
 She suggests always being a step or two dressier than what is considered casual for the workplace–at least when interviewed.
+This approach is valuable in understanding how to seem more mature.

 Are ponytails a bad idea?